saladism/Python-3-mental-model/README.md

 Download 3.7 (or higher) version of your operating system.
 Once anaconda is installed, use JupyterLab in the anaconda navigator to open these notebook files.
 SHIFT + ENTER to go thorugh each file

+You can now skip the file titled 01-Introduction(as it is same) and go to file 02-Variables.

 - Satya Saladi